primaryobjects/chatskills/readme.md

 For an example using session, see the [horoscope](https://github.com/primaryobjects/chatskills/blob/master/horoscope.js#L31) skill.
 Notice, the intent asks the user a question and then returns true to keep the session going.
 The intent only returns false once a valid response is given, thus, ending the session.

 In summary, when a user session is open, all input from the user is directed to the skill.
 When a user session is ended, input from the user must be received in the format, "chatskills, ask [SKILL] text", to execute a new skill.

+## Session Timeout

+The default session timeout is 1 hour of no input from the user.
+To change the session timeout, set ```chatskills.timeout = 3600```, where the value is specified in seconds.
+To disable session timeout, set the value to 0.

 ## Changing the Chatbot Name